cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # Elliptic Curve VOPRF Protocol {#protocol}

 In this section we describe the ECVOPRF protocol.
-Let G be an elliptic curve group over base field F, of order p, with two distinct hash functions H_1, H_2, and H_3, where H_1 maps arbitrary input onto G and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
+Let G be an elliptic curve group over base field F, of prime order p, with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto G and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
 Let L be the security parameter.
 Let k be the signer's secret key, and Y = kG be its corresponding public key.
 Let x be the requestor's input to